Series / Power Rangers in Space

 - Back for the Dead: Zordon, Rita, Zedd, the Machine Empire, and Divatox.
-Seen in a couple episodes scattered throughout the season before all getting offed in the finale "Countdown to Destruction."
+They're seen in a couple episodes scattered throughout the season before all getting offed in "Countdown to Destruction."

 - Back for the Finale: Plenty of faces from the past.

-- Rita, Zedd, Goldar, Mondo, Machina, Gasket, Clank & Orbus, and Divatox are all on the bad guy's side.
+- Rita, Zedd, Goldar, Mondo, Machina, Gasket, Klank & Orbus, and Divatox are all part of the UAE.

-- Meanwhile, the Blue Centurion, Gold Ranger, Phantom Ranger and the Aquitarian Rangers are fighting the UAE.
+- Meanwhile, the Aquitian Rangers, the Gold Ranger (Trey of Triforia), Blue Senturion and the Phantom Ranger are all fighting the UAE.

 - Badass Bookworm: T.J.
 While a former Red Ranger and leader of the team, he was the only one who figured out a way to combat the Psycho Rangers.

 - Badass Grandma: Ashley's grandma may be overly attentive and even somewhat annoying, but when the fate of the city is on the line, you can count on her… to drive a sedan straight into seven-foot tall monster during a battle with the Power Rangers.